Kegel Exercises

 What Are Kegel Weights?

-Kegel weights, also known as vaginal weights or pelvic floor exercisers, are small, usually cone-shaped devices that are inserted into the vagina to strengthen pelvic floor muscles.
-They are designed to provide resistance for kegel exercises, making the muscles work harder and become stronger.
+Kegel weights, also known as vaginal weights or pelvic floor exercisers, are small, weighted devices designed to be inserted into the vagina to strengthen the pelvic floor muscles.
+These muscles, which include the pubococcygeus muscle (PC muscle), play a crucial role in supporting the bladder, uterus, and bowels, as well as facilitating sexual function and pleasure.

 Transform Your Pelvic Floor in Just 4 Weeks: The Pelvic Floor Bible